mathieukapfer/hello_mppa/README.md

 # Helper

-All command below is written in main `makefile`
-This "default" makefile carry an helper menu !
-To get it, just type `make`:
+All commands present in this memo are also written in file `makefile` that include also an index of available code examples To get it, just type `make`:

-It will produce the following output with the list of available target and related description
 ```
 $ make